Shawnee Heights USD 450: Schools

 Tecumseh South Elementary School's mascot is the Mustang.
 Tecumseh South is abbreviated; T.S.E.S.
 T.S.E.S. has 440 students currently enrolled in the school.
-T.S.E.S. has a special education program including gifted education, a reading specialist with literacy tutors, a Band Program that begins in 5th grade and an Orchestra Program beginning in 4th grade.
+T.S.E.S. has a special education program including gifted education, a reading specialist with literacy tutors, a Band Program that begins in 5th grade and an Orchestra Program beginning in 5th grade.
 All grades except kindergarten and preschool attend daily physical education and vocal music education.
 TSES has a gorgeous library, an enormous computer lab, and two mobile labs that include more than 50 laptops.
 T.S.E.S performed well on the state assessments, and made the Standard of Excellence in 9 categories.
 Those categories are 3rd Grade Reading, 4th Grade Reading, 5th Grade Reading, 6th Grade Reading, School-Wide Reading, 5th Grade Math, 6th Grade Math, School-Wide Math, and 4th Grade Science.
-T.S.N.S. had the most awards out of all of the elementary schools in the District.
-The Principal of T.S.N.S. is Scott Dial.
+T.S.E.S. had the most awards out of all of the elementary schools in the District.
+The Principal of T.S.E.S. is Scott Dial.